Services

 Dairy factory design - continued

-MILK RECEPTION Video Milk Reception Animation
+MILK RECEPTION Video

-• Fat 4% (Surplus cream is mostly used for cream, ice cream, cream cheese, butter and ghee making depending on market returns)
+• Fat 4% (surplus cream is mostly used for cream, ice cream, cream cheese, butter and ghee making depending on market returns)

-• Minerals 0.7% (Mostly Calcium)
+• Minerals 0.7% (mostly calcium)

-• Many of these are not specifically produced by the mammary gland, but are taken up from the blood of the mother and secreted in the milk.
+Many of these are not specifically produced by the mammary gland, but are taken up from the blood of the mother and secreted in the milk.
 Milk also contains unwanted bacteria and enzymes some secreted in the milk and some by external contamination.
 Research and development coupled with advances in scientific analysis i.e Human genome research etc coupled with an increasing knowledge of the action and interaction of constituents and advances in equipment technology is leading to processes which minimize damage to milk constituents whilst increasing the efficiency of processing.
 Milk is important for the survival, proper development / growth of the infant.
-A new born infant is totally dependant upon its mother milk for all the necessary water, nutrients and bioactivee protective factors for healthy growth and immune system.
-Colostrum (the first milk taken after birth) and mature milk also contain nonnutrient substances (such as antibodies and bioactive factors) that may be important for growth, development, and survival of the infant.
+A new born infant is totally dependent upon its mother milk for all the necessary water, nutrients and bioactive protective factors for healthy growth and immune system.
+Colostrum (the first milk taken after birth) and mature milk also contain non-nutrient substances (such as antibodies and bioactive factors) that may be important for growth, development, and survival of the infant.
 Heat treatment destroys or damages many of non nutrient substances in milk.
 For infant feeding then the mothers breast milk is always the best for the infant, substitutes such as infant formulla can be used but only if the mother can not breast feed.

 On arrival at the Dairy Factory